SamratNeupane787/gitmate/README.md

 # Gitmate

 **Gitmate** is a web app designed to connect programmers and tech enthusiasts.
-Whether you're looking for a coding buddy, a mentor, or even a romantic partner, Linkr provides a platform where developers can swipe, match, and collaborate based on shared interests and skills.
+Whether you're looking for a coding buddy, a mentor, or even a romantic partner, gitmate provides a platform where developers can swipe, match, and collaborate based on shared interests and skills.

 ---